Oshlack/splatter-paper/README.md

 single PDF and `sessionInfo.Rmd` which outputs the details of all the packages used during the analysis.

+Running the analysis files will produce figure files in the `figures` and `additional` directories as well as data files in the `output` directory.

 Please be aware that some of the analysis (particularly `datasets.Rmd`) requires large amounts of resources (processing, memory, time) and may require slight modifications to run in your environment.

+R
+---

+This directory contains the following functions used in the analysis:

+* `load_datasets.R`
+  * `loadDataset` - Takes a row from `datasets.txt` and the path to the data files then returns an expression matrix for that dataset
+* `simulate_datasets.R`
+  * `simCompDataset` - Loads a dataset, estimates parameters for the various simulations, simulates new datasets and returns a comparison
+* `utils.R`
+  * `chrRound` - Rounds a number for presentation, converting it to a string
+  * `logistic` - Implementation of the logistic function
+  * `mcri.palettes` - List of colour palettes used for some plots
+  * `mcriPalette` - Returns colour palette of particular size